tlevine/dada.pink/computers/installing/index.rst

 * The shell profile should source ``~/git/profile/profile`` and ``~/git/secrets-*/profile``.
 * In turn, ``~/git/profile/sources/*`` should be sourced.

-The following directories should be set in nsa.

-`~/dadawarehouse.thomaslevine.com`
-    gets served publically over HTTP.
-`~/git.thomaslevine.com` gets served publically over HTTP.
+``~/dada.pink`` and ``~/big.dada.pink`` should be served publically over HTTP.
+(They can be symlinks to the actual directories.)
-    It is also the home directory of another user with git ssh access, and it should not be used for anything other than my special git thingy.

-Both of these directories should be backed up to Prudence.
+A jail should be set up for sharing backups with other people.
+I presently use SFTP for this.

+Configuration files for NSA are all stored in the ``secrets-nsa`` repository.
+Look at the Apache configuration in particular.

 Setting up systems for remote access
 ---------------------------------------